 Our bokken are made in KYUSHU (south of Japan) at NIDOME in a traditional way and are of irreproachable quality.
 Our assortment includes a wide range of different models in terms of size, weight, shape, wood used, etc., at unbeatable prices, from very cheap prices for oak bokken to higher prices for ebony bokken.

-2 categories of Bokken are available: Standard Bokken for practicing Aikido, Kendo or Iaido and Bokken Koryu for practicing the former Kenjutsu (Koryu) schools.
+Two categories of Bokken are available: Standard Bokken for Aikido, Kendo or Iaido practice, and Bokken Koryu to practice the former Kenjutsu (Koryu) schools.

-Jo is a wooden stick of about 128cm long used for the practice of Aikido and Jodo.
+A Jo is a wooden stick of about 128cm long used for the practice of Aikido, Jodo / Jojutsu and Kenjutsu.

 Shoto is a short wooden saber of about 60 cm, also called Wakizashi or Kodachi.
 It is used mainly for the practice of the ancient schools of Kenjutsu (Koryu).

 Suburito is a bokken for training.
 It is a little heavier than a standard bokken to improve the punching speed and strengthen the upper body muscles.
 Used for kata and suburi practice.